In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is the inner child.

 The earliest mention within the field of psychology appears to be Carl Gustav Jung’s description of a child archetype, which represented a milestone in individuation.
 Jungian archetypes have since been adopted for use in the New Age movement.

 Psychiatrist Roberto Assagioli, who was a contemporary of Jung and Freud, developed an approach called psychosynthesis.
 From what I can gather, it moved in a more fringe direction in the mid-1900s.
 In the 1970s, a group of psychosynthesis practitioners began to incorporate the concept of an inner child, describing it as the core of the self.
-Instead of trying to heal the inner child, the focus is on healing the relationship with it, as the inner child needs to be heard, understood, and mirrored.
+Instead of trying to heal that child, the focus is on healing the relationship with it, as it needs to be heard, understood, and mirrored.

-Internal Family Systems model also recognizes a form of inner child.
+Internal Family Systems model also recognizes an inner childlike part.
 The self is seen as being comprised of three different subpersonalities or parts:

 - managers: these take protective roles